OmniLayer/spec/README.md

 ### Initiating a Purchase

 Say you see the Bible listed above and wish to purchase it.
 However, you have no reputation as a buyer, so you want to offer a 10% higher purchase price than what the seller is asking.
-Starting the purchase process takes 15 bytes:
+Starting the purchase process takes 15 bytes + the length of the contact URI string:

 1. [Transaction version](spec#field-transaction-version) = 1
 1. [Transaction type](spec#field-transaction-type) = 61